-2017 \$ 2016 \$
+2018 \$ 2017 \$

-Salaries and other short-term employee benefits 930 913
+Salaries and other short-term employee benefits 344 930

-Post-employment benefits Other long-term benefits 29 - 30 3
+Post-employment benefits 17 29

-Share based payments 308 233
+Share based payments 27 308

-Total 1,267 1,179
+Total 388 1,267

 C. Loans to related parties

 Loans are extended to key management of the Group (and their families) and to companies related to key management.
 Mortgage terms are typically no more than 20 years in duration and interest rates are consistent with rates charged by the Group to non-related parties.